 The Bank settled on using the incremental borrowing rate in measuring the lease liabilities since the interest rate implicit on them could not be readily determined.
 The Bank adopted the incremental borrowing rates that it would have to pay to borrow over the specified lease periods and with a similar security, for the funds necessary to obtain an asset of a similar value to the right-of-use asset.
 The Bank considered if it was in the market to source for funding with the specified tenor, what would be the interest cost.
 The Bank considered a previous borrowing that it had with (KFW long-term borrowing) with the specified period and adopted the same.
 The incremental borrowing rates are as below:

-Lease Period Borrowing Rate
+Borrowing Rate

-1-3years 10%
+10%

-4-7years 7%
+7%

-8years and above 5%
+5%

 28 (a) Fair value of financial instruments